dror27/dk-shack/vol2/songs/en/Mouse Loves a Cat.md

 And there's nothing you can do\
 What I’m saying is true\
 Because ...\
-I loved you like a flower that was almost fully grown\
+I loved you like a flower that was fully grown\
 Now summer has burned it\
 And my love is gone\
 \